• Skip to primary navigation

 2. The perfect balance of flavors – spicy and tangy with a hint of sweetness.

-3. Tastes delicious as a soup or when accompanied with rice.
+3. Tastes delicious as a soup or when accompanied by rice.

-The story goes that in the 18th century the Indian cooks working in British homes and clubs modified the rasam recipe to satisfy the need of the East India Company officials to have a soup before a meal.
-Read more about it in this article – Mulligatawny – The soup of an Empire.
+The story goes that in the 18th century, the Indian cooks working in British homes and clubs modified the rasam recipe to satisfy the need of the East India Company officials to have soup before a meal.

 Instant Pot filled with Rasam